317: No Such Thing As Panic Buying Frankincense

 He had fallen asleep in what he thought was his bed and breakfast, but actually turned out to be a shipping container that was being loaded the very next morning onto a cargo that was going to set sail for Los Angeles.

-and log about and if he had not if he'd not woken up if it had been a few hours later I think they said he would have been on his way to Los Angeles
+if he'd not woken up, if it had been a few hours later, I think they said he would have been on his way to Los Angeles.

 I think he had the best hangover of all time.

-It's this huge historic moment and it had a magnificent palace or series of palaces and they had hundreds of years worth of great Persian art and sculpture and writing and lots of treasure.
+It's this huge historic moment, and it had a magnificent palace or series of palaces, and they had hundreds of years years worth of great Persian art and sculpture and writing and lots of treasure.

 And then, so according to one account, everyone got really pissed, as you do, celebrating, absolutely hammered.